SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Background

 \subsubsection{Side-Channel Attacks}

-A \emph{side-channel} is a way of transmitting information (purposely or not) to another system out of the intended communication channels.
+A \emph{side-channel} is a way of transmitting information (purposely or not) out of the intended communication channels.
 Side-channel attacks rely on the relationship between information leaked through a side-channel and the secret data to obtain confidential information.
 Such attacks usually aim to break cryptography by exploiting information that is revealed by the algorithm's physical execution like its execution time~\cite{Koc96} or its power consumption~\cite{KJJ99,BCO04}.
-Hence, as opposed to injection vulnerabilities, a side-channel does not need a sink to leak sensitive information.
+Hence, unlike injection vulnerabilities, a side-channel does not require a sink to leak sensitive information.

 An instance of a loop or conditional branching with a condition depending on at least one sensitive value is called \emph{sensitive branching}.
-Different branches may not consist of the same sequence of instructions.
-Hence, they may have, for instance, different execution times or they may lead to different power profiles.
+For instance, different branches may not consist of the same sequence of instructions.
+Hence, they may have different execution times or they may lead to different power profiles.
 Thus, instances of conditional branching are primary targets for side-channel attacks.